 Impact of Multiple Intelligences

 The theory has received little acceptance and support in the field of psychology.
-In education, it is often misconstrued as learning styles, which suggest that children should receive instruction that is aligned with how they learn best.
+In education, it is often misconstrued as learning styles, which suggests that children should receive instruction that is aligned with how they learn best.

 Summary

 The idea of multiple intelligence has become popular, but there is a lack of scientific support for the theory.
 However, it can be helpful to think about your strengths and preferences, particularly when it comes to finding a career that you will enjoy.
-It is also important to remember that you may actually have more than one type of intelligence that describes you best.
+It is also important to remember that you may have more than one type of intelligence that describes you best.

 Gardner H. Frames of Mind: The Theory of Multiple Intelligences.
 New York: Basic Books; 1983